Book a room

 What I really like to do is use a water bath to cook rhubarb at a slow temperature with the skin on.
 I cook it from raw in a vacuum bag, which helps to infuse the herbs and spices more easily.

-I’d have to say Daniel.
-He’s so friendly and easy going - we work really well together.
-He trusts me, respects what I do, and doesn’t question me, which is so important.
+I’d have to say Daniel Galmiche.
+He’s so friendly and easy going - we worked really well together.
+He trusted me, respected what I did, and didn't t question me, which is so important.

 Train in a good cookery school and choose the first restaurant you work in very carefully, somewhere that’s know for it’s classic cuisine and has a hard working ethic.
 If you can survive for at least two years, you’ll have a good grounding and it will set you up for the rest of your career.